arispretz/Exercise-Tracker/README.md

 # Exercise-Tracker
 This is one of my projects in the way to achieve "Back End Development and APIs" certification at freeCodeCamp.org.
 It was designed using Nodejs and Express.
-In this project, when opening the live view, you must click on the links and then modify the date or timestamp in the URL, and press Enter.
+In this project, when opening the live view, you can enter information for a new user.
 Tests:
 You can POST to /api/users with form data username to create a new user.
 The returned response from POST /api/users with form data username will be an object with username and _id properties.
 You can make a GET request to /api/users to get a list of all users.